simple-java-mail/smtp-connection-pool/README.md

 mvn clean verify
 ```

 Verification runs the core/provider/Camel tests, the real-server demo smoke tests, SpotBugs, Javadocs, and a checksum-pinned japicmp comparison with the published `3.1.0` core.
-The pinned CircleCI release orb also runs on JDK 21 and advances the parent and all children as one reactor while excluding the demo from publication.
+CircleCI also compiles and tests the core plus Jakarta provider on an actual JDK 8; its JDK 21 release lane advances the parent and all children as one reactor while excluding the demo from publication.

 ## Related custom transports